- Introduction

 We use a third-party messaging service provider to deliver SMS and MMS messages.
 Your phone number and message content are shared with this provider solely for the purpose of delivering messages to you.
 We do not sell, rent, loan, or share your phone number, opt-in information, or messaging consent data with third parties or affiliates for their marketing or promotional purposes.

-We do not sell your personal information.
+We do not sell your personal information, and we do not "sell" or "share" personal information for cross-context behavioral advertising, as those terms are defined in the California Consumer Privacy Act.
 We may share your information in the following circumstances:

-- Service providers: we work with trusted third-party vendors who assist with delivering our Services, including secure electronic health record hosting, payment processing, insurance eligibility verification, appointment scheduling, and communications.
-These providers are contractually obligated to protect your information and may only use it to provide services on our behalf.
+- Service providers: we work with vendors who assist with delivering our Services, such as secure cloud hosting, text-message delivery, and transcription processing.
+They are contractually obligated to protect your information and may only use it to provide services on our behalf.

 - Legal requirements: we may disclose your information when required by law, regulation, subpoena, court order, or other legal process, or when necessary to protect the safety of you or others.